How to Recycle Milk Cartons

 So how are they recycled?

 Even though not every local recycling facility accepts cartons, most do!
-If your local facility accepts cartons, be sure to check with them and see where they prefer to have the cartons placed (with the other paper products, with plastic products, etc).
+If your local facility accepts cartons, be sure to check with them and see where they prefer to have the cartons placed (with the other paper products, Top 10 Switches to Make for a Plastic Free Life, etc).
 They will also let you know specifics on how to place the cartons in the bin (with/without caps, flattened, rinsed, etc).

 Once the cartons are picked up from your recycling bin, the journey begins!
 Cartons usually are separated from other types of recyclables and are then mixed with water in a giant blender called a hydra-pulper.
 This giant blender separates the paper, plastic, and aluminum layers of the carton.
 Once this awesome separation is complete, the paper fiber is ready to be transformed into new paper products like tissues, printing paper, building materials and many others!

 What happens to the plastic and aluminum components?
 Well, they are collected from the hydra-pulping process and given new life!
-The plastic, for example, is often used for shipping crates and building materials.
+How is Plastic Damaging the Planet?
 It is sometimes combined with the aluminum components, creating a material called poly/al mix.
 Even though this mix as a more limited secondary use market, some mills have used it to generate energy for their facilities!

 Juice and milk cartons are also perfect and handy for a number of small craft projects and uses around the home.
-For example, well-cleaned paper cartons make cute birdfeeders or toy boats.
+For example, 6 Sustainable Ways to Decorate Your Home.
 You can also cut the top of a carton, grab some soil and use it for starting seeds in the springtime.
 You could even wash them, cut them apart and use them to make small storage containers!
 So why limit yourself to only recycling cartons?